decode-detroit/apollo/README.md

 ## License

-This project is licensed under the GNU GPL Version 3 - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU GPL Version 3 - see the [LICENSE](LICENSE) file for details.
+This project is closely connected to [Minerva](https://github.com/decode-detroit/minerva).

-Thanks to all the wonderful free and open source people out there who have made this project possible, especially Mozilla et al. for a beautiful language, the folks at Arduino for the ubiquitous microcontroller platform, and the team at Adafruit for their tireless committment to open source hardware.
+Thanks to all the wonderful free and open source people out there who have made this project possible, especially Mozilla et al. for a beautiful language and the folks at Gnome, GTK, and GStreamer for their ongoing efforts advance multimedia in open source software.